waikato-datamining/image-dataset-converter/plugins/from-adams-ic.md

                         The custom name to use for the logger, uses the plugin name by default (default: None) -i [INPUT [INPUT ...]], --input [INPUT [INPUT ...]]
-                        Path to the JsonLines file(s) to read; glob syntax is supported (default: None)
+                        Path to the report file(s) to read; glob syntax is supported (default: None)
   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
                         Path to the text file(s) listing the data files to use